fastrgv/Reliquarium/README.md

 **ver 2.0.1 -- 15sep2023**

-* Fixed a logic error in tomb4 that might have prevented good moves, or caused an abort.
+* Fixed a logic error in tomb4 that might have prevented valid moves, or caused an abort.
 * Added autosolver to tomb4, the hardest puzzle.